-Many websites display your location on their homepage, indicating that they know (exactly) where you are.
-For example: If you’re on the English version of a website, but your browser recognizes that you’re in France, a popup might show up asking whether you would prefer to visit the French version.
+Have you ever wondered how browsers always seem to know your location?
+You’ve probably noticed that many websites display your location on their homepage, indicating that they know (exactly) where you are.
+For example, if you’re on the English version of a website, but your browser recognizes that you’re in France, a pop-up might ask whether you would prefer to visit the French version.

 How does your browser know where you are?
-Is the fact it knows this information problematic?
-How can you prevent this?
-These are the main questions we’ll be answering in this article.
+And is the fact that it knows this information a problem?
+Maybe you want to know how to fake your GPS location or stop your browser tracking you.
+These are the main questions and issues that we’ll be answering in this article.

 How Does My Browser Know My Location?

-You might be wondering whether websites can really just find out where you are at any given moment.
+You might be wondering whether websites can really just track your location at any given moment.
 The answer is probably “yes”.
-The internet knows exactly where you are unless you’ve taken steps to hide your online location.
-In fact, your browser probably leaks a massive amount of information about you.
-Our location tool can show you whether this is the case for you:
+The internet knows exactly where you are unless you’ve taken steps to fake your GPS or online location by using a VPN or location spoofing for example.
+If not, then your browser probably leaks a massive amount of information about you.
+Is your browser tracking your location?
+Check out our location tool below; it can show you whether this is the case for you: